Github-Tree-0/NeuralMPS/README.md

 ## Test your own data

 Please follow the data format of "test_data".
 Or you can refer to "datasets/my_npy_dataloader.py" to write your own dataloader.

+## Declaration

+Code and data of CVPR submission 3927, used for CVPR 2022 review only.
+All rights reserved by the authors of the CVPR'22 submission 3927.